wfgemyd/Clojure_airlines/README.md

 - **Graph Representation**: Constructs a graph where cities are vertices and flights are edges, representing the entire flight network.

-- **User Input**: Accepts user preferences including current location, destination, budget, and maximum flight count.
+- **User Input**: Accepts user's input including current location, destination, name and date of birth.
+The user's input may be a group of people.

 - **Flight Plan Generation**: Employs a breadth-first search (BFS) algorithm to curate flight plans meeting user's criteria.